 This Changed Me is for people who enjoy sharing life-changing stories – big or small, trivial to life-changing and for those looking for inspiration, support, motivation.

-This Changed Me received a commendation from the renowned Webby Awards this year.
+This Changed Me received a commendation from the renowned Webby Awards last year.

 Please take a look here: